MarcRiera/tuigreet/README.md

 ## Install

+Only releases from this repository and AUR packages are maintained officially here, packages for other distributions may not be up to date.

 ### From source

 Building from source requires an installation of Rust's `stable` toolchain, including `cargo`.
+The `CAP_SYS_BOOT` is necessary for using the `reboot` syscall in order to perform power actions (shutdown, reboot, etc.).

 ```
 $ git clone https://github.com/apognu/tuigreet && cd tuigreet
 $ cargo build --release
 # mv target/release/tuigreet /usr/local/bin/tuigreet
+# setcap cap_sys_boot+ep /usr/local/bin/tuigreet
 ```

 ### From AUR